Ruach/ruach.github.io/_posts/2020-xx-xx-xx.markdown

 444         return cpu->readMem(addr, data, size, flags, byte_enable);
 445     }
 ```
+As shown in the line 437-445,
+readMem method is overridden by *SimpleExecContext* class
+inherited from ExecContext abstract class.
+However, because it is an interface class,
+actual memory read operation is done by the CPU class.
+However, for timing CPU,

-\xxx it actually read memory by making use of physical address?
+it doesn't make use of execute,
+but other autogenerated method to executed ld microop.

 ###InitiateAcc: send memory reference
 ```python